 The monitoring capabilities allow you to identify causes of common errors such as system malfunctions, constant restarts and also slow performance.
 Taking these features into consideration, we’ve put together the best candidates we could find on the market, both free and paid.
 You can have a look at them below.
 Also, be sure to drop in your feedback.

 We’re starting off this compilation with a freeware that’s designed for Windows and DOS operating systems.
 HWiNFO aims to make hardware analysis an intuitive task by providing you with a quick look at system components.
 The software not only delivers real-time status of the system, but also predictions of failures through alerts.

 The UI is customizable and you’ll be able to create error logs in Text, CSV, XML and HTML formats.
-HWiNFO is available for free in 32- and 64-bit version for Windows.
-You can also download various add-ons like the Rainmeter plug-in, a sidebar gadget and a RTSS OSD UI for obtaining senor values in DirectX applications as well as games.
+HWiNFO is available for free in 32- and 64-bit versions for Windows.
+You can also download various add-ons like the Rainmeter plug-in, a sidebar gadget and an RTSS OSD UI for obtaining senor values in DirectX applications as well as games.

 2. Argus Monitor:

 Our second addition to the programs like SpeedFan lineup is a full-featured monitoring tool for practically all hardware components you’ve got installed.
 Argus lets you check the temperatures of your HDD, GPU and CPU in graphical format.
 It can also read S.M.A.R.T temperatures as well as alert you when a hard drive is about to fail, allowing you to safely backup data.

 Additionally, the tool provides means of benchmarking SSDs and HDDs and it lets you monitor the speed of system fans as well as control the fan RMP of Nvidia and AMD graphics cards.
 The company is offering the software with a 30-day free trial after which, you’ll have to pick up a license.
 The basic version comes for €14.95 or $19.95, while the Professional option is priced at €24.95 or $33.95.